milindkusahu/QTrip-Dynamic/README.md

 <img src="https://raw.githubusercontent.com/milindkusahu/QTrip-Dynamic/main/qtripdynamic%20demo.png?raw=true"></img>

-# QTrip
+# QTripDynamic

-QTrip is a travel website aimed at travellers looking for a multitude of adventures in different cities.
+QTripDynamic is a travel website aimed at travellers looking for a multitude of adventures in different cities.

 During the course of this project: